Contributor: Megan Wilson, BS, CADC Timberline Knolls Residential Center

-There is no question that opioids are negatively affecting countless of individuals across the country, particularly when it comes to abuse and addiction.
+There is no question that opioids are negatively affecting countless individuals across the country, particularly when it comes to abuse and addiction.
 However, for many people, opioids are pain medications needed to help effectively deal with chronic pain, which may be the result of injury or illness.
+So, what are more effective ways to improve pain management?

 Despite the overwhelming evidence that demonstrates the potentially harmful effects that may result from long-term use, approximately 10 million adults are prescribed long-term opioid therapy in the United States alone .